lolouk44/xiaomi_mi_scale/README.md

 Thanks to @syssi (https://gist.github.com/syssi/4108a54877406dc231d95514e538bde9) and @prototux (https://github.com/wiecosystem/Bluetooth) for their initial code

 Special thanks to @ned-kelly (https://github.com/ned-kelly) for his help turning a "simple" python script into a fully fledge docker container

+## Updates log:
++ 2019-11-06
+  + Initial Commit
++ 2020-01-28
+  + Fixed issue with values in docker-compose seen as strings code (remove the `"`)
+  + Fixed multi-arch platform builds
+  + The script now runs continuously as opposed to once every 5 min, removed cron jobs
+  + Fixed issue with string to int conversion (mqtt port, timeout) that used to break the paho-mqtt code
+  + Updated the biometrics library with latest version from (https://github.com/wiecosystem/Bluetooth)
+  + Added logging to docker console
+  + Bumped paho-mqtt to V1.5.0
+  + Bumped python to 3.8